jacklj/singing-website/README.md

 1. contact form works on heroku - need to put credentials in config
 1. check all working on heroku
 1. link to .com domain -> then basic website is up :)
+1. All event times are an hour off
+  - tried using moment-locale -> didnt work (could remove this code)
+  - checked in the database - the dates are different, the moment.js code in the seed file must be doing difrerent things locally and on te server.
+Need to make the locale of this london - done!